Shattered (2022 film): Production

 Filming wrapped in Montana in June 2021.

 Release

 The film was released in select theaters and On Demand on January 14, 2022, and released on DVD and Blu-ray on February 22, 2022.

 Reception

-Angela Dawson of Forbes gave the film a positive review and wrote, "Spanish Filmmaker Luis Prieto Balances Income Inequality And Chills In ‘Shattered’ Thriller."
+Angela Dawson of Forbes gave the film a positive review, calling it a "simmering thriller that is reminiscent of classic femme fatale thrillers … but infused with a modern sensibility."
 Michael Nordine of Variety gave the film a negative review and wrote, "What follows has shades of everything from Misery to Audition, albeit with little of either film’s bawdy bravura."
 Matt Zoller Seitz of RogerEbert.com awarded the film one and a half stars, calling it "a machine that promises to fulfill certain functions.
 Unfortunately, the craftsmanship is lacking."